Alley Cropping

 Description

-Similar names: Alley farming (Nalaad tribe, The Philippines), intercropping, farming with shading trees
+Similar names: Alley farming, Intercropping, farming with shading trees, Nalaad (Philippine)

-NOTE: This method works particularly well in humid and semi-humid regions but should be well planned in dry areas, as hedgerows can compete with crops for soil moisture.
+NOTE: This method works particularly well in humid and semi-humid regions but can also be successful in dry areas with careful planning.
+In drier regions, it is important to ensure that hedgerows do not compete with crops for soil moisture.

 Source